nestauk/svizzle/packages/components/Choropleth/README.md

 ### `key_alt`

-You might provide geojson where not all the features have the provided `key`.
+You might provide a topojson where not all the features have the provided `key`.
 For example if you provide `key: 'iso_a2'` (ISO Alpha 2 codes), disputed or partially recognised countries might not have that code (e.g. `Kosovo`).
 For these cases you can provide a `key_alt`, equal to `name` by default.",